mseyne/superpowers-tutorials/1SuperPong/README.md

 *SUPERPOWERS TUTORIAL #2 will be a Tic Tac Toe with IA step by step tutorial*

-## Summary
+### Summary

 1. [Introduction and Plan the game](ch1.md#chapter-1--introduction-and-plan-the-game)
     * [Introduction to game development](ch1.md#chapter-1--introduction-and-plan-the-game)
     * [Plan of our game](ch1.md#plan-the-game)
 2. Preparing Superpowers
-    * Building project structure
+    * Building the project structure
     * Loading Game Assets
     * Building Game Scene
     * Setting Arcade Bodies
-3. Scripting game behavior
+3. Programming the game logic
     * Behavior of the paddles.
     * Behavior of the ball.
     * Display score points.